How To Build Huge Arms By Growing Your Triceps

 - You can use a barbell for this exercise but you might find the straight bar harder on your wrists and that is why I recommend using the EZ curl bar or cambered curling bar.

 To perform a skull crusher you will need a flat bench and your loaded EZ curl weight bar.
 Position the bar with weights on it on the floor at the end of the bench where your head will rest.

-Since you are working the triceps muscles on the same day as your chest muscles workout you won’t have to perform as many sets so you will be able to jump right into some heavier weights as your triceps will be warmed up from the chest exercises.
-Instead of starting of your triceps training with lighter warm up weights.
+- Since you are working the triceps muscles on the same day as your chest workout you won’t have to perform as many sets on your triceps and you will be able to jump right into some heavier weights as your triceps will be warmed up from the chest exercises you just performed.

 - Do 3 heavy sets of triceps after your chest and that should be plenty of exercise for that muscle group.

 - Work your chest and triceps twice a week and you should see some growth.

 - It might not seem like much but if you take into consideration all the other muscle group you still need to work out then twice a week is most likely enough.